-I'm A Celebrity: Matt Hancock sings and slips on first episode
+I'm A Celebrity: Matt Hancock challenged by campmates

 Elsewhere, singer Boy George told fellow campmate Scarlette Douglas: "At the beginning of the pandemic, my mum was in hospital.
 I wasn't allowed to see her.
 I thought she was going to die.

 "I feel like, I don't want to be sitting here like I'm having fun with him [Hancock].
-It's difficult for me because, you know, had something happened, if my mum had gone, I wouldn't be here now.
+It's difficult for me because, you know, had something happened, if my mum had [died], I wouldn't be here now.
 I would have gone when he walked in."

-Afterwards he got tearful talking more about his reaction to Hancock's arrival.

-"I don't want to spoil this experience for myself.
+Afterwards, the singer became tearful as he explained: "I don't want to spoil this experience for myself.
 I'm not good at hiding what I feel, especially when it's something so strong."

 Coronation Street actress Sue Cleaver told Hancock he was "a brave man" for taking part in the show.

-Others were prepared to give him the benefit of the doubt.
+Others said they were prepared to give him the benefit of the doubt.

 "To be fair, everyone's human.
-We all have our own personalities outside what we are seen in the media," added Douglas.
+We all have our own personalities outside how we are seen in the media," said Douglas.

 Asked again why he had joined the show, Hancock replied: "Why?
 Because, all politicians are known - and me in particular - for being in a very sort of strict way of being.
 Which is just not actually how we are."